chiefenne/PyAero/docs/ui_GUI.rst

 To speed up some operations, a set of keyboard shortcuts are defined.
 In some of the menus the shortcuts for the respective actions are defined at the right side of the menu.
 Furthermore, the shortcut :kbd:`CTRL+k` on Windows and :kbd:`CMD+k` on MacOS are used to access an overview of the keyboard shortcuts.

+.. note:: The keyboard shortcuts are rendered as uppercase letters in the GUI (see following figure).
+Nevertheless, always lowercase letters need to be pressed.